Skip to content

 Temple Newsam House is a perfect place to visit in Leeds.
 It is a mansion of 40 beautiful rooms, built on a 900-acre park on the city’s outskirts.

-When you enter the mansion, you will see the beautiful interior design with various Old Master paintings and a collection of Leeds creamware and silver.
-The exterior design has beautifully manicured grounds with great rose bushes; it is one of the largest working rare breeds farms in Europe.
+When you enter the mansion, you will see the beautiful interior design with various Old Master paintings and a Leeds creamware and silver collection.
+The exterior design has beautifully manicured grounds with great rose bushes; it is one of Europe’s largest working rare breeds farms.

 Hyde Park Picture House

-Hyde Park Picture House was built in 1914, it is considered a unique building as it was built during World War I, and it includes many features like an ornate balcony, classic red chairs, and the original gaslighting.
+Hyde Park Picture House was built in 1914.
+It is considered a unique building because it was built during World War I. It includes many features, like an ornate balcony, classic red chairs, and the original gaslighting.
 It also includes operational projectors.

 Harrogate